Teenagers & Technology: The Secret to Parenting Digital Natives

 When kids have a clear sense of where they come from, who their tribe is, and what they stand for, they are at much less risk of needing anything from those whose intentions are less than helpful.
 Teenagers who come from a home with a strong sense of identity and value are far more resilient and better able to resist negative pressure.

 When kids feel like they belong they adopt the values and exhibit the behaviour of the group they belong to.
-Want your teen to own your values and standards of behavior; then focus on creating a home where they belong and feel significant.
+Want your teen to own your values and standards of behaviour; then focus on creating a home where they belong and feel significant.

 If you are worried about your teenager treating himself and others with respect online, then teach him to be respectful in all areas of life, including around family members.
-If you are worried about your daughter sending unhelpful images of herself through the airwaves, then focus on reinforcing her value to you, the family, and ultimately to herself by the words you use towards her and the stories you tell her everyday.
+If you are worried about your daughter sending unhelpful images of herself through the airwaves, then focus on reinforcing her value to you, the family, and ultimately to herself by the words you use towards her and the stories you tell her every day.

 A good way to promote safe online behaviour with your teen is to do the following offline: